 Vampire Hunter D: Message from Mars

 On June 30, 2016, a Kickstarter crowdfunding campaign for a five-issue Vampire Hunter D comic book series titled Vampire Hunter D: Message from Mars was announced.
 To be published by Stranger Comics with supervision from series creator Hideyuki Kikuchi and support from the creative teams at Unified Pictures and Digital Frontier, Message from Mars will be an adaptation of the 2005 short story Message from Cecile and will act as a prequel to the in-development animated series.

 Vampire Hunter D

 Only two of the Barbarois mutants (Benge and Mashira) appear as enemies, Caroline not being featured.
-Borgoff and Leila were the only members of the Marcus brothers which were notably featured; Kyle, Nolt, and Grove just make some cameos in cutscenes, and later are found dead.
-There are 3 possible endings based on your actions in-game, 1 of which is similar to the end of the film.
+Borgoff and Leila were the only members of the Marcus brothers which were notably featured; Kyle, Nolt, and Grove just make some cameos in cut-scenes, and later are found dead.
 The game shares some of the voice actors of the film.

 There are three separate endings based on your actions in-game.